- Written by Dr.Mehmet Demircioglu

 How do I protect the result without panicking every day?

-I also advise patients to take photos in normal lighting every few days rather than frightening themselves with extreme close ups.
+I also advise patients to take photos in normal lighting every few days rather than frightening themselves with extreme close-ups.
 Very close phone photos can make every pore, red dot, and scab look dramatic.

-If you are comparing your day 7 scalp to someone else’s perfect looking photo, you are probably not comparing fairly.
+If you are comparing your day 7 scalp to someone else’s perfect-looking photo, you are probably not comparing fairly.
 Different skin types, graft numbers, hair color, scalp contrast, washing routines, and surgery techniques can create different early appearances.

 The same is true later in the process.
 Growth takes time, and I explain how I judge what a good hair transplant result should mean once the result has had enough time to mature.

-I also want patients to remember that protecting the scalp is not the same as being afraid of the scalp.
+Patients should remember that protecting the scalp is not the same as being afraid of the scalp.
 You should wash as instructed, take the prescribed medication correctly, and then allow the body to heal.

 Too much touching usually comes from anxiety, not from need.
 The grafts do not become stronger because the patient checks them all day.